rust-cli/book/src/tutorial/cli-args.md

 it often pays off to think of CLI arguments as a custom data type that represents the inputs to your program.

-Look at `grrs foobar test.txt`.
-There are two arguments:
-first, the `pattern` (the string to look for), and then, the `path` (the file to look in).
+Looking at `grrs foobar test.txt`, there are two arguments: first, the `pattern` (the string to look for), and then, the `path` (the file to look in).